This page summarises East Gippsland Water's performance against its outcomes, measures, and targets for the regulatory period 2023–28.

 - an overall assessment of whether it has delivered on expectations for each outcome, including the business’s explanation for any performance shortfalls and how it intends to address them.

 We have requested businesses also provide us with a summary outcome report document using a standard template.
-These summary outcome reports are all published together on our website.
-For the 2020-21 reporting year, each water business has reported its actual performance against its targets on each measure, outcome, and provided an overall rating.
 The self-assessments use a simple “traffic light” rating:

 - green = achieved target